1and1/meetingminutesasaservice/README.md

 ![Example session](https://raw.githubusercontent.com/1and1/meetingminutesasaservice/master/images/example_session.png "Example session")

 The following is happening:
-* Peter, John and Sören all have 1 turns, Sven has 2 turns.
-This means Peter, John and Sören are in the set of the next winners.
+* Peter, John and Sören all had 1 turns writing the protocol, Sven had 2 turns.
+This means Peter, John and Sören are in the set of the next winners because chosing Sven would be unfair.
 * After acknowleding the set of candidates with RETURN, Sören is chosen to be the winner.
 * The winner is acknowledged again and the XML file is updated on disk.